 Recognise the task is to hold back from going along with your initial (emotional) response.
 This requires distancing yourself from the substance (content) of the negotiation so you can observe the process

 - create a brief time delay: take three deep breaths,

 - analyse your immediate emotional response: what am I feeling?

 - diagnose your underlying personal driver: what’s in it for me?

 - clarify your operational agenda: what’s my longer-term objective?

 Finally, ensure you explore several options before selecting how, when, and where best to respond.

-To discuss this article in more depth or to explore developing your effective negotiation skills further please contact us on +612 9299 9688.
+To discuss this article in more depth or to explore advanced negotiation skills training further please contact us on the form below.